ruskakimov/kakimov.com/_posts/react-data-fetching.md

 Catch callback is the only code that can potentially run after the cleanup and since it already checks for `AbortError`, we are safe.

+I suppose the lesson is to remember **NOT** to mutate state after the effect has been cleaned up.